Role and Expectations of Stride Advocates

 Stride Advocate Commitments:

-The volunteering will involve participating with a team in the delivery of community clinics in which you will hear and document people’s experiences and needs while working with a team to assist the person/family in navigating systems or accessing the supports they need.
+The volunteering will involve participating with a team in the delivery of community clinics in which you will hear and document people’s experiences and needs while working with a team to assist the person/family to navigate, access the supports they need or to seek remedy.